sufiyan-syed0921/market-validation-fsy/survey/README.md

 **5. Remove respondents with inconsistent location responses (Falsely claimed to live in the SF Bay Area)**
 <br>
 To recruit potential participants for an in-person study, we asked respondents (Q12) if they lived in the San Francisco Bay Area.
-However, we observed a suspiciously high number of “yes” responses, despite the survey being disseminated globally via Reddit.
+However, a suspiciously high number of “yes” responses were observed, despite the survey being disseminated globally via Reddit.
 To address this concern, we cross-checked responses with location metadata and removed cases where the coordinates fell outside the Bay Area.
 See code below for details of this filtering process.

 The location filter flagged responses where the reported coordinates were more than 100 miles outside the Bay Area, despite the respondent indicating they lived there.
 The code below prepares for this filtering by creating a distance function, which is applied later in the program.